-When the device receives RF data, it moves the data into the serial transmit buffer and sends it out the UART.
+When the device receives RF data, it moves the data into the serial transmit buffer and sends it out the serial port.
 If the serial transmit buffer becomes full and the system buffers are also full, then it drops the entire RF data packet.
-The size of the Serial transmit buffer is 137 Bytes; the serial buffer may be reduced in size if RAM requirements cannot be met in future firmware releases.
 Whenever the device receives data faster than it can process and transmit the data out the serial port, there is a potential of dropping data.